Reablement: a guide for carers and families

 - maximising opportunities to socialise, to start or resume hobbies.

-It is important that you, as a carer or family member identified by the individual, are part of the goal setting process to enable you to fully engage and support the achievement of goals.
-The goals will be recorded in the support plan, which is usually kept in the person’s home so that all concerned can see the achievements and help identify new goals as progress is made.
+It is important that you, as a carer or family member identified by the individual, are part of the goal setting and support planning process to enable you to fully engage.
+The goals will be recorded in the support plan, which is usually kept in a folder in the person’s home so that all concerned can see the achievements and help identify new goals as progress is made.

 Planning for the service to end

-As a carer or family member, you should be invited to take part in assessment and planning, along with the person you care for.
+As a carer or family member, you should be invited to take part in assessment, planning and review, along with the person you care for.
 This is a good opportunity to raise any issues or concerns you might have about what the person needs, or your ability to continue in your caring role.

 Preventing loneliness and social isolation